jimpurbrick/thecreationengine/content/bandcampday.md

 some old Vanishing Trick tracks I can release and if I can find a good tape recorder I might even be able to upload some of the Timeless Mind recordings from 22 years ago.
-If you're a musician, do you have any hidden jems you could release on the 23rd of April?
+If you're a musician, do you have any hidden gems you could release on the 23rd of April?
 If so, join [this event](https://www.facebook.com/events/691558950987175/) and let's see how much music we can release on the first ever [#bandcampday](https://twitter.com/hashtag/bandcampday?lang=en-gb).